rahgun04/VLSI_Lab_1/README.md

 set _OUTPUTS_PATH OUTPUTS   ;# where to store output files set _REPORTS_PATH REPORTS   ;# where to store synthesis reports
 ```
-Copy and paste these Tcl commands directly into Genus.
-Make sure that you know what they do.
+Copy and paste these Tcl commands directly into Genus. (copy icon on top right corner of code.)
+Make sure that you know what each Tcl command does.

 **_Step 4: Specify where the standard cell libraries can be found_**